cp3402-students/cp3402-2020-team11/README.md

 - *photos* - all site photo content.
 - *branding* - logos and branding for the site, email, facebook, triple t radio and youtube.
+### Triple T Radio
+To add a embedded Triple T banner just add a *custom HTML* block and paste in the code generated from the Triple T website.
+Just click the share button.